quietui/quiet/docs/docs/components/slide-activator.md

 You should always provide a label using the `label` attribute to describe the control to users.
 In most cases, you'll also want to show a separate label when the control is activated.
 Use the `activated-label` attribute to do this.
 For labels that require HTML, use the respective slots instead.

-When the control is activated, a `quiet-activate` event will be emitted.
+When the control is activated, a `quiet-before-activate` event will be emitted.
 You can call `event.preventDefault()` to prevent the activation if needed.
-Once the control is finally activated, a subsequent `quiet-activated` event will be emitted.
-If you deactivate the control programmatically, the corresponding `quiet-deactivate` and `quiet-deactivated` events will be emitted.
+Once the control is finally activated, a subsequent `quiet-activate` event will be emitted.
+If you deactivate the control programmatically, the corresponding `quiet-before-deactivate` and `quiet-deactivate` events will be emitted.

 You can use these events to execute code to run on activation and deactivation.